Internship GEN ST 350 Course

 Please note that your internship start date can not be later than the third week of the quarter in which you are registered for GEN ST 350.
 Your internship end date can not be earlier than week seven of the academic quarter in which you are registered for GEN ST 350.
 This ensures that you are completing academic work concurrent with your internship experience.

 How will GEN ST 350 affect my tuition costs?
 Does it count towards full-time student stats for financial aid qualifications?

 This course will affect your tuition costs, financial aid eligibility, and scholarship status in the same manner than any other University of Washington credits would.
 Please consult the Quarterly Tuition Rates made available by the Office of Student Fiscal Services for more detailed information regarding any possible tuition costs that may accompany your GEN ST 350 registration.

 What are the deadlines?
 How late can I register for GEN ST 350?

 This course follows all University of Washington registration deadlines.
 Please calibrate these deadlines with business days/hours.
-Remember that while a UW registration deadline may be on a Sunday evening, the course deadline is the Friday before at 5 p.m.
+Remember that while a UW registration deadline may be on a Sunday evening, all steps in the course registration process (including input from your internship supervisor via the Handshake platform) will need to be completed the Friday before at 5 p.m.

 As with all courses, students must register by the end of the first week of the academic quarter to avoid an additional fee.
 The last day to add the course is three weeks after the beginning of the quarter.
 Late Add Petitions will NOT be considered for GEN ST 350.